Building a business around the Amazon Buy Box is a road to ruin. Here’s why FBA sellers should stop trying to win the Amazon Buy Box.

 Panic ensued.
-Read Amazon seller forums, and there was candid conversation about people literally laying off employees, shutting down their accounts, and pulling their kids out of college over this news.
+If you read Amazon seller forums, and there was candid conversation about people literally laying off employees, shutting down their accounts, and pulling their kids out of college over this news.

-Then a few days alter, the Buy Box reappeared, and everything returned to normal.
+Then a few days alter, the Amazon Buy Box reappeared, and everything returned to normal.

 This is a good time to say publicly what I’ve been saying in private for several years: